 So if you have reached that plateau, ensuring you are following the latest best practices is a go-to approach to breaking through it.
 You could consider ideas like new markets, new platforms, new tools… Each one could be the right path to take your PPC to the next level, and over time you might explore all of them.

 Let’s look at introducing a new platform in more detail, and how it’s possible to treble a return on investment.
 There was a time when YouTube wasn’t great for PPC because only site-wide targeting was available – not specific video targeting.
 But this changed and we can now, of course, use YouTube Video Targeting Tools in combination with other technology platforms.

 I remember one campaign that caught my eye was that of a designer fragrance business which used this functionality to match celebrity videos on the YouTube platform to celebrity branded perfume PPC adverts, because there was a strong link between the viewers’ watching habits and purchasing preferences.
 The result?
 There was 100% relevance of the adverts to the users and the company enjoyed a 236% ROI.
 Not bad figures for overcoming a plateau reached on existing platforms.

-This one is very close to the heart for us at Web Atomic.
+This one is very close to the heart for us at digital performance marketing agency Atomic Leap.
 It is not of course unique to us, but the meticulous approach we take does set us apart from the vast majority of PPC agencies.
 Continuous split testing, in-house algorithms developed by a PhD and a focus on ROI means it is in our mindset never to settle for the PPC plateau.